80sVectorz/gift/generalized_command_nlp.md

 The way the program chooses would be defined in the verb it self.

 #### "Eat it"
 Eat it?
 Eat what?
-A common word used in the english language is 'it' computers have a struggle with this word. 'it' can refer to any previous mentioned noun.
+A common word used in the english language is 'it' computers struggle with this word. 'it' can refer to any previous mentioned noun.
 An interesting example is: "I spread a cloth on the table in order to protect it".
 Obviously 'it' refers to the table but you need to know what a cloth is.
 Because you have experience with table cloths and/or reality you can infer that the 'it' refers to the table using your understanding of the world.